Capture the children’s growth

 - 3D modeling

-Mechanically, the device slide up and down on two aluminum rails that are hidden behind the wood board thanks to four wheels positioned on the back part of the device.
-For the prototype, the brake that allows the device to stay in position is simply made by two wood pieces that, thanks to a spring, are pressed against the aluminum rail like a vise.
-Here below some pictures about it.
+Mechanically, the device slides up and down on two aluminum rails hidden behind the wood board thanks to four wheels positioned on the back part of the device.
+For the prototype, the brake that allows the device to stay in position is made of two wooden pieces that, thanks to a spring, are pressed against the aluminum rail like a vise.
+Here below some pictures of it.

-To read the hight of the device to show the right picture related to the handwritten mark on the front wood board, the device uses a multi-turn potentiometer that turns along the gear rack positioned behind the front wood board.
+To read the device's height to show the correct picture related to the handwritten mark on the front wood board, the device uses a multi-turn potentiometer that turns along the gear rack positioned behind the front wood board.

-The whole height is mapped thanks to it and even if the device is switched off, the position is always known thanks to the value of the potentiometer (an encoder wouldn’t have known its initial position).
+The total height is mapped thanks to it, and even if the device is switched off, the position is always known thanks to the value of the potentiometer (an encoder wouldn’t have known its initial position).

-The screen visible in the pictures is an Android tablet to which an Arduino Mega ADK is connected.
-The app for the tablet has been developed in Eclipse using JAVA and basically it accesses the camera to take the pictures, it stores them on the SD memory and shows them when needed.
+The screen in the pictures is an Android tablet connected to an Arduino Mega ADK.
+The app for the tablet has been developed in Eclipse using JAVA, and basically, it accesses the camera to take the pictures, stores them on the SD memory, and shows them when needed.

-The other functions of the tablet haven't been used, because the whole interactions and the interface are physical on the device itself (sliding the device up and down and using the knob on top of it to take the pictures and choose the users).
+The other functions of the tablet haven't been used because the interactions and the interface are physical on the device itself (sliding the device up and down and using the knob to take the pictures and choose the users).

-The knob and the potentiometer values are read by the Arduino ADK that sends those information to the app on the tablet through the USB cable.
-Below, the design, the concept and prototyping processes are quickly illustrated.
+The knob and the potentiometer values are read by the Arduino ADK, which sends that information to the app on the tablet through the USB cable.
+Below are the design, concept, and prototyping processes, which are quickly illustrated.